AHA SURE Scholars Program

 A science workforce that reflects and responds to underrepresented communities is crucial to the AHA’s mission to be a relentless force for a world of longer, healthier lives.
 This 8- to 10-week program provides a rich academic experience for students considering careers in research and health services.

 Who Can Apply?

-This program supports underrepresented college students entering their sophomore, junior or senior years who are exploring careers in science, technology, engineering and mathematics.
-These include African American/Black, Hispanic/Latino(a), Native Indian/Pacific Islander and/or LGBTQ+ undergraduates.
+This program supports underrepresented college students entering their sophomore, junior or senior years who are exploring careers in Science, Technology, Engineering and Mathematics and Medicine (STEMM).
+These include undergraduates who are African American/Black, Hispanic/Latino(a), Native Indian/Pacific Islander, LGBTQ+ and/or from disadvantaged backgrounds.